 After graduating from Oberlin College, Jon began his career in New York with the CBS News documentary unit.
 During his seven years at CBS, he worked with Walter Cronkite on the award winning "Twentieth Century" and "21st Century" series, as well as the "Of Black America" six-part historical documentary special.
 Other television projects include writing, directing and producing the WCBS "Eye on New York" series, and the Emmy Award- winning documentary "Countdown to a Contract."
 During this time, he wrote the book, Black Americans: From Colonial Days to the Present.

 Other Wilkman Productions projects include the NBC television special, "L.A.
 Law," hosted by Jane Pauley, and documentary elements for the historically-based dramatic films "Fatherland," "American Stories," “Witch Hunt,” and "Winchell," all produced by HBO Pictures.
 Jon has a special interest in history.
-With his late wife and partner, Nancy, he produced, directed and wrote a three-hour biography of Thomas Edison ("The Edison Effect") for the History Channel and A&E.
+He produced, directed and wrote a three-hour biography of Thomas Edison ("The Edison Effect") for the History Channel and A&E.

 Jon was a three-term president of the International Documentary Association, during which he founded the First International Documentary Congress in association with the Academy of Motion Picture Arts and Sciences.
 He is a member of the Directors Guild of America and the Writers Guild of America, West.